-The C1 and C2 comparators can be used as general purpose comparators.
-Their outputs can be brought out to the C1OUT and C2OUT pins.
-When the ECCP Auto-Shutdown is active it can use one or both comparator signals.
-If auto-restart is also enabled, the comparators can be configured as a closed loop analog feedback to the ECCP, thereby, creating an analog controlled PWM.
+The C1 comparator can be used as a general purpose comparator.
+The output can be brought out to the C1OUT pin.
+When the ECCP auto-shutdown is active it can use the comparator signal.
+If auto-restart is also enabled, the comparator can be configured as a closed loop analog feedback to the ECCP, thereby, creating an analog controlled PWM.

-When the Comparator module is first initialized the output state is unknown.
+When the comparator module is first initialized the output state is unknown.
 Upon initialization, the user should verify the output state of the comparator prior to relying on the result, primarily when using the result in connection with other peripheral features, such as the ECCP Auto-Shutdown mode.